 What about change?

 Here’s the catch.
 A marketing strategy is like that friend with ADHD who can’t sit still.
 The moment you launch a campaign, the world has already moved on.
-Trends shift in the blink of an eye, technology takes a sharp turn, and customer tastes… well, they sometimes change just as suddenly, from beige to bright red.
+Trends shift in the blink of an eye, and technology - particularly Generative AI - is taking a sharp turn that is transforming the core of how we work.

 And lifestyle trends?
 Gadgets, fashion, home décor - they change faster than your playlist.
 One year, everyone’s obsessed with minimalist furniture; the next month, maximalism rules.
 Labubu?
 Who even remembers that now?
 Companies that spot these shifts and adjust their messaging avoid those awkward “why isn’t anyone buying this?” moments.